Jane Campbell (soccer)

+Campbell played collegiately for the Stanford Cardinal before being drafted by the Dash in the 2017 NWSL College Draft.
+She was named NWSL Goalkeeper of the Year in 2023.

+After representing the United States at the under-17 and under-23 level, Campbell was called into camp with the senior national team at age 17 in 2013 and debuted for the team in 2017.
+She won a bronze medal at the 2020 Summer Olympics.

 Early life

 Campbell attended Darlington School, a college-preparatory school in Rome, Georgia.
 She was named NSCAA All-American in 2011.
-She was a member of the club "Concord Fire South", and with this team won the under-16 state championship.
+She was a member of the club Concord Fire South, and with this team won the under-16 state championship.

 Campbell won the under-14 state title with the North Atlanta Soccer Association while playing with their under-12 through under-15 teams.
 She played for the Silver Backs under-10 and under-11 teams.

-Campbell attended Stanford University from 2013–2017 where she studied psychology and played for the Stanford Cardinal.
+Campbell attended Stanford University from 2013 to 2017 where she studied psychology and played for the Stanford Cardinal.
 She became the starting goalkeeper during her freshman year.
 In her sophomore year, Stanford reached the semifinal game of the NCAA Women's College Cup.

 Club career

-Houston Dash, 2017–

 On January 12, 2017, Campbell was selected by the Houston Dash as the 15th pick in the 2017 NWSL College Draft.
 A few months later, she was designated as an allocated player for the team.
 Campbell was named a finalist for 2017 NWSL Rookie of the year.

+Campbell played every minute of the 2023 season, leading the league in saves and goals against average, and was voted NWSL Goalkeeper of the Year.

+On May 5, 2024, Campbell made a career-high 12 saves in a 1–1 draw to the league-leading Kansas City Current, which tied the NWSL single-game save record.

+On June 20, 2024, Campbell signed a contract extension with Houston through the 2027 season plus an option for 2028.